luismarto/phpopenchart/README.md

 In a forseable future
 - Minor fixes and improvements (add configurations, apply configurations to all chart types, optimize internal code, add the color specified on the point to the pie chart, ...)
-- Fully document label-axis and value-axis as well as the new "align" configurations
+- Fully document label-axis and value-axis as well as the new "align" configurations.
+The same for the 'ratio' property
+- Remove method `getPalette` from `AbstractChart`
 - Make this easily integrated with Laravel

 ## License